A SHORT HISTORY OF SOUTH AFRICA

 Meanwhile in 1961 South Africa left the Commonwealth and became a republic.

-In 1966 Prime Minister Mendrik Verwoerd was assassinated but otherwise South Africa was quiet until 1976, although naturally black resentment continued to simmer below the surface.
+In 1966 Prime Minister Hendrik Verwoerd was assassinated but otherwise South Africa was quiet until 1976, although naturally black resentment continued to simmer below the surface.

 Rioting began in Soweto on 16 June 1976.
 The riots spread and they continued into 1977.
 In 1978 P W Botha became prime minister.
-He was determined to continue apartheid and in 1983 he introduced a new constitution with a tri-cameral parliament, with houses for whites, coloureds and Indians (with no representation for blacks).
-However the new constitution pleased nobody.
-Meanwhile other countries were increasingly imposing economic sanctions on South Africa and inside the country resistance to apartheid grew.
+He was determined to continue apartheid and in 1983 he introduced a new constitution with a tricameral parliament, with houses for whites, coloreds, and Indians (with no representation for blacks).
+However, the new constitution pleased nobody.
+Meanwhile, other countries were increasingly imposing economic sanctions on South Africa and inside the country resistance to apartheid grew.
 In 1989 Botha was forced from office.
 He was replaced by Willem de Klerk who in 1990 pledged to end apartheid.
-He also realeased Nelson Mandela.
+He also released Nelson Mandela.
 De Klerk introduced a new constitution with rights for all.
-The first democratic elections were held in Qpril 1994 and in May 1994 Nelson Mandela was elected president.
-He retired in 1999 but the ANC continued to hold power.
+The first democratic elections were held in April 1994 and in May 1994 Nelson Mandela was elected president.
+He retired in 1999.

 A brief history of Botswana